alexfernandez/alexfernandez.github.io/2016/golang-adventures.md

     err = client.Cmd("SET", "foo", "bar", "EX", 3600).Err

-Apparently Salvatore Sanfilippo liks this kind of hardcore stuff, since Radix is also a [recommended client](http://redis.io/clients#go).
+Apparently Salvatore Sanfilippo likes this kind of hardcore stuff, since Radix is also a [recommended client](http://redis.io/clients#go).
 I don't like this stuff, so moving on.